jg-digital-media/photos_api/README.md

 + Have successfully fixed a breaking change with defining routes so data is retrieved from both index() methods of their Controllers.
 + Have successfully connected a Controller file to its accompanying Resource file to filter display of records.
 + Have successfully created test endpoints which use CRUD operations in Controller files including adding a new Owner record with store().
++ Successfully created update() method endpoints and updated a specific record with new data.
+But it returned 500, not 201.

 ## Common Commands